dftfeDevelopers/dftfe-api/cppapi/README.md

 DFT-FE's cpp API is already in-built into the library in the form of dftfeWrapper class.
 The doxygen documentation of this class is provided [here](https://dftfedevelopers.github.io/dftfe/classdftfe_1_1dftfe_wrapper.html).

-* The wrapper currently only sets up GGA PBE pseudopotential DFT calculations using ONCV pseudopotentials.
+* The wrapper currently only sets up GGA PBE ground-state DFT calculations using ONCV pseudopotentials.
 All types of boundary conditions (non-periodic, periodic and semi-periodic) are supported by the wrapper.
+Further collinear spin-polarization DFT calculations are also supported.

-* The constructor as well as reinit functions of the wrapper takes the following objects: mpi communicator, list of atomic cartesian coordinates (origin at corner), list of atomic numbers, cell vectors, cell periodic boundary conditions, finite-element mesh size (related to plane-wave kinetic energy cutoff typically used in plane-wave based DFT codes), k-point Monkhorst-Pack grid related inputs, spin polarization toggle and other DFT related input parameters.
+* The constructor as well as reinit functions of the wrapper takes the following objects: mpi communicator, list of atomic cartesian coordinates (origin at corner), list of atomic numbers, cell vectors, cell periodic boundary conditions, finite-element mesh size (related to plane-wave kinetic energy cutoff typically used in plane-wave based DFT codes), k-point Monkhorst-Pack grid related inputs, spin polarization toggle (default is off), GPU usage toggle (default if off) and other DFT related input parameters.
 Please refer to doxygen documentation and the demo example source files for further details on datastructure of the input parameters and other regarding how to use the wrapper.

-* The following two static function calls are mandatory to use the API: globalHandlesInitialize just after MPI_Init and globalHandlesFinalize just before MPI_Finalize
+* The following two static function calls are mandatory to use the API: ``globalHandlesInitialize'' just after MPI_Init and ``globalHandlesFinalize'' just before MPI_Finalize

 cpp API demo example